auth0/docs/articles/quickstart/webapp/nodejs-ea/01-login.md

 <%= include('../../../_includes/_logout_url' }) %>

 :::note
-If you are running this project on your local machine, the logout URL you need to whitelist in the **Allowed Logout URLs** field is `http://localhost:3000/logout`.
+If you are running this project on your local machine, your application's logout URL is `http://localhost:3000`
 :::

 ## Integrate Auth0